domsteinbach/gossembrot-portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.
 This project uses two different database technologies depending on the environment.
 As a backend it uses either a mysql database and a node.js server as api or sql.js — SQLite compiled to WebAssembly — for static hosting.

-The main projects page is deployed at https://gossembrot.unibe.ch/gossembrot-portal A static version of the page is available at: https://domsteinbach.github.io/gossembrot-portal-site/
+The main projects page is deployed at https://gossembrot.unibe.ch/gossembrot-portal.
+A static version of the page is available at: https://domsteinbach.github.io/gossembrot-portal-site/.
+The static version is built and deployed automatically on every push to the main branch via github actions (.github/workflows/deploy-gh-pages.yml)

 # Prerequisites